What is the Pasque Pathway?

 • Deepen your grounding in Lutheran theology and the mission of the ELCA.

-• Develop practical tools for pastoral leadership in the real-life context of your congregation.
+• Develop practical tools for leadership in the real-life context of your congregation.

 Introduction to Pasque Pathways